paprikka/obsidian-eleventy/src/notes/Enso Themes, Accessibility, and Vampires.md

 Then and only then I will:

 - Consider removing Light and Sepia themes (yes, an unusual choice, since the site will already be up, but it's also easier than getting distracted *now*).
 - Park adding custom user themes for the foreseeable future.
-There isn't enough interest and this is one of the features that are waaaay easier to add then to remove once people get used to them.
+There isn't enough interest and this is one of the features that are waaaay easier to add than to remove once people get used to them.

 Thanks for reading!